top of page

 • People who haven't had a recent health checkup, or who haven't consulted with a doctor before starting Sanorex.

+There is a long list of conflicting medications and health conditions for Mazindol/Sanorex.
+If mixed, it can lead to dangerous side effects.
 It is no longer prescribed in the US and other Western countries for the treatment of obesity and is rarely prescribed for other conditions.
 It is still widely prescribed in Japan for the treatment of obesity.

 This article is an unbiased user experience from a non-medical professional.
 It is not sponsored.
 This information is not intended as medical advice.
 Consult your healthcare professional before taking Sanorex.